Thought Anchors: Which LLM Reasoning Steps Matter?: Consistent patterns in sentence importance

 \subsection{Counterfactual importance}

-A natural limitation of the forced-answer approach is that a sentence $S$ may be necessary for some final answer, but consistently produced by the LLM late in the reasoning trace.
-This means that forced answer accuracy will be low for all sentences that occur before $S$, not allowing the importance of these earlier steps to be accurately determined.
+We additionally formalize our approach to quantifying importance in a manner that can be applied to any problem, including ones with any number of possible outcomes.
+We present two measures:

-Consider a rollout which consists of sentences $S_1, S_2, \dots , S_i, \dots, S_M$ and a final answer $A$.
-We use resampling to define a metric capturing the extent to which sentence $S$ causes $A$ to be incorrect.\footnote{All $S_j$ and $T_k$ as well as $A$ in this section are random variables, since we sample with non-zero temperature.} We call this metric \emph{counterfactual importance}.
-We can motivate and define this metric with three steps: \begin{compactenum} \item \textbf{Rollout sampling.} For a given sentence $S_i$, we generate a distribution over final answers by generating 100 rollouts both without sentence $S_{i}$ (the base condition, with rollouts of the form $S_1, S_2, \dots, S_{i-1}, T_i, \dots, T_N, A'_{S_i}$), and another distribution with sentence $S$ (the intervention condition, with rollouts of the form $S_1, S_2, \dots, S_{i-1}, S_i, \dots, S_M, A_{S_i}$). \item \textbf{Naive distributional comparison.} We can compute the KL Divergence between the final answer distributions in the two conditions, i.e., $\text{importance}_{\text{r}} := D_{\text{KL}}[ p(A'_{S_i}) || p(A_{S_i}) ]$, providing a scalar measure of how much sentence $S_i$ changes the answer.
-We call this the \emph{resampling importance} metric. \item \textbf{Semantic filtering.} The problem with resampling importance is that in \textbf{rollout resampling}, if $T_i$ is identical or similar to $S_i$ then we do not get much information about whether $S_i$ is important or not.
-Therefore, we write $S \not\approx T$ if two sentences $S$ and $T$ are dissimilar, defined as having cosine similarity less than the median value across all sentence pairs in our dataset, when fed into an embeddings model (see \Cref{appEmbeddings} for details).
-Therefore we can finally define the \textbf{\emph{counterfactual importance}} by conditioning on $T_i \not\approx S_i$ i.e., $\text{importance} := D_{\text{KL}}[ p(A'_{S_i} | T_i\not\approx S_i) || p(A_{S_i}) ]$. \end{compactenum}
+\begin{compactenum} \item \textbf{Resampling importance.} We can compute the KL Divergence between the final answer distributions in the two conditions, i.e., $\text{importance}_{\text{r}} := D_{\text{KL}}[ p(A'_{S_i}) || p(A_{S_i}) ]$, providing a scalar measure of how much sentence $S_i$ changes the answer.
+We call this \emph{resampling importance}.
+We include $\epsilon = 10^{-9}$ to avoid division by zero, but the below conclusions remain consistent if instead performed using additive smoothing ($\alpha = 0.5$ or $1.0$). \item \textbf{Counterfactual importance.} The problem with resampling importance is that if $T_i$ is identical or similar to $S_i$ then we do not get much information about whether $S_i$ is important or not.
+Therefore, we write $S \not\approx T$ if two sentences $S$ and $T$ are dissimilar, defined as having embeddings with a cosine similarity less than the median value across all sentence pairs in our dataset (see \Cref{appEmbeddings} for details).
+Therefore, we can define \emph{counterfactual importance} by conditioning on $T_i \not\approx S_i$; i.e., $\text{importance} := D_{\text{KL}}[ p(A'_{S_i} | T_i\not\approx S_i) || p(A_{S_i}) ]$. \end{compactenum}

-Since we resample all steps after a given sentence $S_i$, we avoid the aforementioned limitation of forced-answering.
+Because we resample all steps after a given sentence $S_i$, we avoid the aforementioned limitation of forced-answering.
 We also provide empirical evidence that the principled \textbf{counterfactual importance} definition in 1-3 above is useful, by comparing it to the resampling importance in \Cref{appendix-resample-methods}.
+As a comparison, we also evaluate \emph{forced answer importance} based on this KL divergence strategy.